 You can connect shapes using the mouse, or the keyboard, or a combination of mouse and keyboard.
 By cloning shapes, you can add a shape and automatically connect them.

 Clone and connect shapes

-This method clones an existing shape, including its label text, and draws a connector between the original shape and its clone.
+Clone an existing shape on the drawing canvas, including its label text.
+This will draw a connector from the existing shape and its clone.

 - Hover over an existing shape on the drawing canvas and four blue directional arrows appear.

-- Click on one of these arrows to display a popup - the first entry will clone the shape and automatically draw a connector between them.
+- Click on one of these arrows - the first item in the selection box that pops up will clone the shape and automatically draw a connector between them.

-Ctrl and drag a connector from one of the directional arrows to the length and position you need it to be, and when you release, a clone of the shape will appear.
+Ctrl and drag a connector from one of the direction arrows to the position you want the clone to be placed, then release to add and connect the cloned shape.

 - Drag a shape from the shape library and hover over the end of an existing connector until you see the blue circle appear, then drop the shape to connect it.